sgabre/CrazyUncleLab/HowTo/UnitTesting.md

 # Unit Testing Criteria ?

-A criteria is use to determine
+A Unit Testing Criteria is used to determine if the individual units of a software system function correctly in isolation.
--
--
--
--
--
+It ensures that each function and by extention module behaves as expected under different conditions.

 | Type	| Embedded Systems	|
 |------|------------------|